flaviostutz/monotag/README.md

 monotag [command]

 Commands:
+  monotag latest    Show latest tag for path.
+If path has tags 1.2.0 and 2.1.1,
-  monotag tag       Calculate and show next tag, incrementing semver according
-                    to detected changes on path
-  monotag notes     Calculate and show release notes according to detected
+                    for example, 2.1.1 will be returned monotag tag       Calculate and show next tag, incrementing semver according to detected changes on path monotag notes     Calculate and show release notes according to detected